jxz12/EcoBuilder/README.md

 fix superfocus small nodes
 do procrustes for SGD layouts
 remove 0s from first level

 send data while not connected
+only grab leaderboards that we need (but always median)

 # TESTS
 add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) (also check constraint calculations)